eamena-project/reveal.js/README.md

 Highlight your work for the EAMENA-MaREA project by creating easy-to-write summaries of the relevant elements of your work by:

-* writing a 100 words abstract
+* writing a ~ 100 words abstract
 * create a GeoJson polygon of your research area with https://geojson.io/
+* send relevant background images (with credits if exist)

 Send the abstract and the geometry to @EMANA